Silicon Wafer Substrate

 Resistivity

-As mentioned before, resistivity indicates how much the wafer impedes electron flow.
+Resistivity indicates how much the wafer impedes electron flow.
 Most devices require substrates with precise resistivity ranges.
-This is achieved by doping the silicon with impurities - most commonly boron (for p-type) or phosphorus (for n-type).
+This is achieved by doping the silicon with impurities-most commonly boron (for p-type) or phosphorus (for n-type).

 Typical Silicon Wafer Substrate Resistivities: